CarlosNadal/holbertonschool-cyber_security/cybersecurity_basics/0x00_introduction_cybersecurity/README.md

 # Holberton Cybersecurity Specialization Exercises

 Welcome to my repository for the Holberton School Cybersecurity specialization.
-This repository contains my exercises for Introductio to Cybersecurity
+This repository contains exercises for Introduction to Cybersecurity

 ## General requirements